ziacko/OAUpsample/README.md

 Linux: clang compiler, cmake, premake-cmake extension

 How to build project files:
-- call the premake script. e.g. "./premake.exe vs2022" for window and "premake cmake" for linux
+- call the premake script. e.g. "./premake.exe vs2022" for Windows and "premake cmake" for Linux

 How to compile
 - Windows: Open the generated solution file which will be generated inside of "./proj/vs"